Last Updated on October 5, 2023 by Samantha Harris

 An upper respiratory tract infection increases mucus production, which can’t be removed because tortoises don’t cough.
-So, the eyes get so inflamed and swollen that it’s difficult to keep them open.
+The eyes get so inflamed and swollen that it’s hard to keep them open.

 Other symptoms of respiratory problems include nasal discharge (runny nose syndrome), coughing, wheezing, difficulty breathing, loss of appetite, and lethargy.

-If a vet doesn’t diagnose and treat a respiratory infection promptly, it can infect the lower respiratory tract, leading to life-threatening conditions like pneumonia (inflammation of the lungs).
+If a vet doesn’t diagnose and treat a respiratory infection promptly, it can infect the lower respiratory tract, leading to life-threatening conditions like pneumonia (lung inflammation).

 According to the Veterinary Nursing Journal, a tortoise lives off its fat reserves and reabsorbs water from its bladder during brumation.
-So, prepare the tortoise for brumation in advance.
+Prepare the tortoise for brumation in advance.

 Monitor the tortoise during brumation to ensure that it wakes up later on.
-If things don’t go well after you wake your tortoise up, it might be unable to open its eyes.
+If things don’t go well after you wake your tortoise, it may be unable to open its eyes.